Mental Disorders and Veterans Disability Benefits

 - Chronic adjustment disorder

 In cases of neurocognitive disorders, the VA evaluates them under mental disorder guidelines.
-Physical impairments from the same illness or injury (e.g., HIV, TBI, Alzheimer’s) will in some instances be evaluated separately, and then the two ratings are combined.
+Physical impairments from the same illness or injury (e.g., HIV, TBI, Alzheimer’s) will, in some instances, be evaluated separately, and then the two ratings are combined.

 When a single disability has been diagnosed both as a physical condition and as a mental disorder, the VA is to evaluate it using a diagnostic code that represents the dominant (more disabling) aspect of the condition.

-Our advocates can assist you with a veterans’ disability benefits appeal based on a mental disorder.
-We help disabled veterans and veterans’ family members locate and obtain existing military and medical records required to substantiate claims.
 We also refer clients to known and trusted medical professionals who can provide exams or medical opinions (via Disability Benefits Questionnaires) that meet VA claim evaluators’ standards, when needed.

 Trust Our Advocates with Your VA Benefits Claim